dustinevan/chron/README.md

 ```

 #### Future Plans
-I actually set out to write a scheduler, then I decided I needed a library that could output a stream of times base on input arguments.
+I actually set out to write a scheduler, then I decided I needed a library that could output a stream of times based on input arguments.
 Then I decided to write some time conveniece stuff to make all the odd time precision and fuzzy duration issues easier to deal with.
 Chron will eventually become the second thing.
 I plan to add time series, time sequence and relative time functionality in the near future.
 What exists now though is solid, all changes to current code will preserve backward compatibility.

 #### Issues
 Please make issues if you have things you want to discuss or that you think need fixing.
 I'm all ears.